 Rural Eligibility for Graduate Entry Medicine applicants

-The Federal Government requires at least 25% of students in medical programs to come from a rural area within Australia.
+The Federal Government requires 27.5% of students in medical programs to come from a rural area within Australia.

 To be considered rural for the purposes of selection into Medicine, applicants must have resided (according to principal home address) for at least 5 years consecutively or 10 years cumulatively in an area or areas classified as RA 2-5 since birth (ASGS-RA: Australian Standard Geographic Classification - Remoteness Areas).
 The RA classification of many towns can be checked by consulting the Doctor Connect website.
 Enter your full address under the Search Map heading and choose the ASGC Remoteness Areas (2016) under the Select your Layer heading on the right hand side.

-Applicants for the Graduate Entry Medicine program at Monash are encouraged to submit further information about their rural background if they feel that they meet the rural eligibility requirements as outlined above.
+Applicants for the Graduate Entry Medicine program at Monash will be encouraged to submit further information about their rural background if they feel that they meet the rural eligibility requirements as outlined above.

 Failure to do so could result in a missed opportunity to be invited to interview.